For a step by step introduction to DSS, we recommend that you follow our Tutorials first.

 - A folder with data files on a Hadoop cluster.

 Recipes are the building blocks of your data applications.
-Each time you make a transformation, an aggregation, a join, … with the Data Science Studio, you will be creating a recipe.
+Each time you make a transformation, an aggregation, a join, … with DSS, you will be creating a recipe.

 Recipes have input datasets and output datasets, and they indicate how to create the output datasets from the input datasets.